raulogh/ai-prompts/README.md

 # 🧠 Welcome to the "AI Instructions & Prompts" Hellscape

+Pss. this is the only line written by a human.
+All commits messages and files content are 100% AI, not by me.
+If the commit says that people are dumb or such, it's BrutalGPT.

 A no-nonsense, brutally efficient vault of AI prompts and instructions.
 Whether you're automating your boring-ass tasks, squeezing more power out of your chatbot, or just here to steal ideas like a good little dev — you're in the right place.

 ## 🚀 What You’ll Find